pakal/rsfile/doc/native_io_concepts.rst

 the world able to discreetly run away as soon as they''re disturbed by third-party libraries.
 Impressive, isn't it?

-The Zen of RsFile Locking
+The Zen of RSFile Locking
 ##################################

-So how does RsFile do, to get a decent cross-platform API from all this ?
+So how does RSFile do, to get a decent cross-platform API from all this ?

 It actually relies on LockFile() and Fcntl() locks, which give us bytes range locking, remote filesystem locking, and prevent the sharing of file locks by several processes (even related to each other).